Freiling87/CCU/CCU/Scratchpad.md

 - SpawnerMain.SetLighting2
   - Tried this another way
     - DW
+###			C	No Object Glow
+This is the yellow glow for when you have usable items with an object.
+As you collect more, eventually everything glows.
+- gc.objectGlowDisabled
+- gc.sessionDataBig.objectGlowDisabled
 ###			C	No Object Lights
 - Works!
 - Need to exclude working machines with lights from this.
 Maybe jazz up their halos if possible.